jfrog/documentation/jfrog-applications/jfrog-applications/ide/intellij-idea/troubleshooting.md

 #com.jfrog.ide.idea.log.Logger
 ```

-To see the Intellij IDEA log file, depending on the IDE version and OS as described [here](https://intellij-support.jetbrains.com/hc/en-us/articles/207241085-Locating-IDE-log-files), go to **Help** | **Show/reveal Log in Explorer/finder/Konqueror/Nautilus**.
+To see the IDE log file, depending on the IDE version and OS as described [here](https://intellij-support.jetbrains.com/hc/en-us/articles/207241085-Locating-IDE-log-files), go to **Help** | **Show/reveal Log in Explorer/finder/Konqueror/Nautilus**.

 ## Reporting Issues